ps396996/Effective-JAVA-Summary/README.md

 	NutritionFacts cocaCola = new NutritionFacts.Builder(240,8).calories(100).sodium(35).carbohydrate(27).build();

 ```
-PS: See there pizza example
+PS: See there pizza example (later add the pizza code)

 ## 3. Enforce the singleton property with a private constructor or an enum type
 There are different ways to create singletons: